 - The Kaleido-IP has two, four, or six network adapters, depending on the model, and two multiviewer outputs.
-Configuring your Kaleido-IP's system representation in XEdit includes adding or removing transport streams until the representation matches the set of transport streams you wish to monitor.
-See Managing Transport Streams in a Kaleido-IP System Representation on page 91, for details. - In the case of a Kaleido-MX, Kaleido-MX 4K, Kaleido-Modular-X, Kaleido-X (4RU), Kaleido-X (7RU), or Kaleido-X (14RU) expansion system, configuring your system's representation in XEdit includes adding or removing cards until the representation matches the hardware configuration of your actual multiviewer.
-In XEdit, Kaleido-MX, Kaleido-MX 4K, and Kaleido-Modular-X systems are identified as KMX-3901.
-See Managing Cards in a Kaleido-X or KMX-3901 System Representation on page 109, for details. - This section does not apply to the KMX-4911, Kaleido-X16, Kaleido-XQUAD, and KMV-3901/3911, which have a set number of card slots.
+Configuring your Kaleido-IP's system representation in XEdit involves adding or removing transport streams until the representation matches the set of transport streams you want to monitor.
+See Managing Transport Streams in a Kaleido-IP System Representation on page 87, for details. - In the case of a Kaleido-MX, Kaleido-MX 4K, Kaleido-Modular-X, Kaleido-X (4RU), Kaleido-X (7RU), or Kaleido-X (14RU) expansion system, configuring your system's representation in XEdit involves adding or removing cards until the representation matches the hardware configuration of your actual multiviewer.
+The name used in Kaleido-X to represent a multiviewer model is shown in Representation of Multiviewer Models in Kaleido-X, on page 66.
+See Managing Cards in a Kaleido-X or KMX-3901 System Representation on page 105, for details. - This section does not apply to the KMX-4911, Kaleido-X16, Kaleido-XQUAD, and KMV-3901/3911, which have a set number of card slots.
 In the case of the Kaleido-X16, Kaleido-XQUAD, and KMV-3901/3911, these slots are virtual card slots that represent hardware features integrated within their main board.
-In XEdit, the virtual card slots are, for the most part, equivalent to their physical counterparts on the Kaleido-X models (see page 68).
+In XEdit, the virtual card slots are, for the most part, equivalent to their physical counterparts on the Kaleido-X models (see page 65).